dijksterhuis/discogs-yt-playlister/README.md

 #### 6- redis-ETL
 Take necessary data from mongo db collections, import into redis instances.

-TODO:
-- Change to a SQL or Hadoop DB location?
-Redis is getting complicated with the number of DBs

 ### 3-discogs-site
 All code for serving the site

-TODOs:
-- Build query (intersections) on seperate RESTful API
-- Nginx + uwsgi server (SSL/HTTPS currently breaks the oauth flow)

 #### 1-py-serving
 Flask server that handles the query building & api logic